campbe13/JS320-2021/00-extra-exercises/class-syntax/README.md

 2. test the greeting method
 3. test the setter, use the log method to test the result
 4. test the getter

+Optional:
+use spread syntax in the constructor for materials  add as many/few as there are in the arguments given.